Meet our team!

 So far this summer, we have had a lot of fun at a whole host of different activity groups!

-Regulating our senses looks different for everyone, whether they are neurodiverse or not.
+Regulating our senses looks different for everyone, whether they are neurodivergent or not.
 We all have different requirements and varying factors that may impact our sensory needs.
 For many neurodivergent children, their senses can become easily overwhelmed which can manifest in flight, fight or freeze responses, often making it difficult for them to engage in day to day activities.

 We spoke to Rebekah Moorhouse, one of our lead practitioners, who shared two types of regulation strategies: alerting and calming.
 These cover a variety of different energy levels and cater to lots of different sensory requirements.